leeb003/shwcp/readme.txt

 = What does this plugin do? =
 This plugin is for tracking and managing your leads and contacts.
 Built as a plugin for Wordpress, installation is easy and painless.
-WP Contacts gives you the control to customize all sorts of aspects of your lead and contact management.
+WP Contacts gives you the control and flexibility to customize all sorts of aspects of your lead and contact management.

 == Changelog ==